RedTurtle/redturtle.video/README.txt

 * *Video link* for a remote video resource

 New content types have mandatory image field, for the video screenshot/splash data.
+Also you can insert the *year* of the video and the *duration*.
+This last info is also taken automatically from the video (only for internal video).

-All other given feature cames directly from collective.flowplayer features.
+All other given feature cames directly from collective.flowplayer.

 Portlet
 -------